ecurry15/osTicket-post-install-config/README.md

 <img src="https://i.ibb.co/6wqr1mg/lab4-9.png" height="70%" width="70%" alt=""/>
 </p>
 <p>
-4. Configure Help Topics.
-While in the "Admin Panel", click "Manage" -> "Help Topics" -> "Add New Help Topic". name the topic "Business Critical Outage", leave the parent topic as is.
+5. Configure Help Topics.
+While in the "Admin Panel", click "Manage" -> "Help Topics" -> "Add New Help Topic".
+Name the topic "Business Critical Outage", and leave the parent topic as is.
 Repeat the steps and create more help topics named "Personal Computer Issues", "Equipment Request", and "Password Reset".
-The osTicket post-installion steps are now complete.
+The osTicket post-installation steps are now complete.
 <br />